oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 ```
 Then launch the new WebLogic Domain, to check that the migration has really created your domain as configured from the migration artifacts.

-Because we havent carry nay modification to the yaml files, or to the application deployements you should see the same domain topology as on the source server.
+Because we haven't carry nay modification to the yaml files, or to the application deployments you should see the same domain topology as on the source server.

 ```
 nohup $DOMAIN_HOME/startWebLogic.sh &